centre-for-humanities-computing/ndhl.neic/project_plan/ndhl_projectplan.md

 *Facilitate access to compute and data resources for a deprioritized research area*, coordination between national eScience research and infrastructure initiates will faciliate access to relevant national data and compute resources across the Nordics (this is the core motivation for NDHL).

-*Mapping existing national solutions*, as a by-product of coordination betweeen national eScience research, NDHL will map national exiting national solutions, which will be available in a paper and the NeIC report.
+*Mapping existing national solutions*, as a by-product of coordination betweeen national eScience research NDHL will map national exiting national solutions, which will be available in a paper and the NeIC report.

-*Bulding a Nordic community*, through the NDHL prestudy existing bonds between researchers will be strengthened and new bonds will be forged between researchers, data-, and infrastucture providers.
+*Bulding a Nordic community*, through the NDHL prestudy existing bonds between researchers will be strengthened and new bonds will be forged between researchers, data, and infrastucture providers.

 ## Limitations
-the result, i.e. what other projects, the orderer or line functions are responsible for, alternatively what will not be done at all.)

 During the pre-study NDHL will not provide implementation of (or commit to implement) the virtual laboratory.
 This task will ultimately depend on a future collaboration between national e-infrastructure providers and universities.
 Nor will NDHL provide plug-n-play software tools for humanities research.
 Tools in or derived from the software library and applications layers have NDHL members as user group and are, therefore, likely to have minimnal documentation due to time constraints.

 ## Recipients and approval criteria
-phase.
-Present also the measures that will be taken.
-If the risk profile is extensive, use the PPS template "Risk list".)

 NDHL has three recipient classes: 1) project partners' research units, 2) infrastructure providers, 3) funding agencies.
 Approval criterium for 1 and 2 is commitment/no and for 3 is funding/no. Commitment from from at least two national partners is sufficient.

   | Delivery object | Recipient, delivery | Recipient, transferral |